publicdocs/uscode/assets/md/titles/usc42/us/usc/t42/ch7/schXVI/ptB/m__us_usc_t42_s1383.md

  __Puerto Rico, Guam, and Virgin Islands__

-Enactment of section 1603 of the Social Security Act \[this section\] by [Pub.
-L. 92–603][/us/pl/92/603], eff.
-Jan.
-1, 1974, was not applicable to Puerto Rico, Guam, and the Virgin Islands.
+As enacted by [Pub.
+L. 92–603, title XVI][/us/pl/92/603] of the Social Security Act, which did not contain a section 1603, was not applicable to Puerto Rico, Guam, and the Virgin Islands.
 See [section 303(b) of Pub.
 L. 92–603][/us/pl/92/603/s303/b], set out as a note under [section 301 of this title][/us/usc/t42/s301].
-Therefore, as to Puerto Rico, Guam, and the Virgin Islands, section 1603 of the Social Security Act \[this section\] as it existed prior to reenactment by [Pub.
-L. 92–603][/us/pl/92/603], and as amended, continues to apply and reads as follows:
+Therefore, as to Puerto Rico, Guam, and the Virgin Islands, section 1603 of the Social Security Act as it existed prior to the enactment of [Pub.
+L. 92–603][/us/pl/92/603] \[former [42 U.S.C.
+1383][/us/usc/t42/s1383]\], and as amended, continues to apply and reads as follows:

     § 1383.
 Payments to States; quarterly expenditures to exceed average of total expenditures for each quarter of fiscal year ending June 30, 1965